mmbman/Katagiri/1984-05-22-Awakening-of-Faith-Talk-12.md

 That is *the truth*.
 If so, you cannot say truth creates samsara.
 But some Buddhist scholars understood by the activity of the absolute truth, samsaric world is created through this.
 But that is a little bit misunderstanding.

 So, if so, that’s why this course, anyway, find out another category, so-called *tathagatagarbha*. *Tathagatagarbha* is very interesting teaching.
 In terms of general Buddhism, this idea is very important.
-If you understand the idea of *tathagatagarbha*, I think you can taste a little bit the meaning of *Shōbōgenzō*, the meaning of *time-being*, mentioned by Dogen himself.
+If you understand the idea of *tathagatagarbha*, I think you can taste a little bit the meaning of *Shōbōgenzō*, the meaning of *time-being*, mentioned by Dōgen himself.
 You can see a little bit.

 So, *tathagatagarbha*.
 That’s why this discourse brings up another term, so-called *tathagatagarbha*.
 So, *tathagatagarbha* is the truth dwelling in... us.
 And “all beings”.
 Not abstracted.
 Not abstracted idea of the principle or action – no. *Tathagatagarbha* is the very important ground of life.
 So, not abstract, an idea.